laurafleming-1022/laurafleming-1022.github.io/faqs.md

 ---
 Q: What is Reiki?

 A: Reiki is a simple, gentle energy technique that can be administered with or without touch, and can be used for stress reduction, relaxation, and overall wellbeing. **It is not a replacement for medical care or therapy.** It is complementary to traditional health care.
-It was discovered by Dr. Mikao Usui in 1922.
+It was discovered by Mikao Usui in 1922.

 Q: How does Reiki work?